After violence forced them to flee, Nigerian sisters rebuild ministry anew

 Arms slung around each other's shoulders, Emmanuel and Yedzumi inched along the floor to a safe place in the convent, dodging the bullets and grenades.
 "We surrendered ourselves to God that we are going to die by fire, because we thought there was no way to escape," Emmanuel recalled of that terrible night.
 "But we found a place indoors; we laid there and kept praying until midnight, when the insurgents left."

-Overnight, the 40 sisters who had spent three decades serving the sick and poor of Shuwa found themselves homeless.
-For 15 days, 40 sisters lived in seven rooms in Jalingo, where they had hoped to hold the celebrations for the final professions.
-After two weeks, Bishop Anthony Adaji offered the sisters a new home in Idah, a town in Kogi state in central Nigeria.
+Overnight, the 21* sisters who had spent three decades serving the sick and poor of Shuwa found themselves homeless.
+The sisters lived in seven rooms in Jalingo, where they had hoped to hold the celebrations for the final professions.
+On March 6*, Bishop Anthony Adaji offered the sisters a new home in Idah, a town in Kogi state in central Nigeria.

 While grateful for the bishop's generous offer, the sisters hoped the situation in Idah was temporary, and they would soon be able to return to their hospital in Shuwa.